Mbed-TLS/mbedtls/docs/architecture/tls13-support.md

 Overview
 --------

-Mbed TLS provides an implementation of the TLS 1.3.
-The TLS 1.3 support enablement is controlled by the MBEDTLS_SSL_PROTO_TLS1_3 configuration option.
+Mbed TLS provides an implementation of the TLS 1.3 protocol.
+The TLS 1.3 support may be enabled using the MBEDTLS_SSL_PROTO_TLS1_3 configuration option.

 Support description
 -------------------